mariacaterinadaloia/QIA_foundation_challenge_DAloia/README.md

 ### how did I manage to implement this protocol?🧐
 Firstly, I've read all the documentation and watched the provided [tutorials about SquidASM](https://www.youtube.com/watch?v=LwDG3ecU24s&list=PL5jmbd6SJYnMW3p28I5CUBK8kC6b9wHjs&index=3), [the paper provided by QIA foundation](https://arxiv.org/pdf/quant-ph/0409201) and the [image provided]() to explain the structure of the requested protocol.
 ## 💡Anonymous Bit Transmission Protocol💡
+The initial structure is provided on the GitHub repository already linked.
+The challenge is divided in tasks.
+### Task 1️⃣: